 The Manage Cache dialog box appears.

-- On the Manage Cache dialog box, select Full Cache to rebuild the layer, Partial Update to only update the features modified , or Update Attributes to only update attributes.
+- On the Manage Cache dialog box, select Full Cache to rebuild the layer or Partial Update to only update the features or attributes modified.

 - Select the layers for which to rebuild the cache.